orxtime/nestedsetsjs/README.md

 ### debug()
-Displays information about nodes and points in the console
+Displays information about nodes and items

 ## Properties